 - Play around with the ingredients in the Salsa Verde to customize it to your liking.

-Serve it with this Corn Salad with Creamy Dill Dressing or Shaved Asparagus Salad With Creamy Parmesan Dressing and invite your friends!
+Serve it with this Corn Salad with Creamy Dill Dressing, The Best Grilled Vegetable Salad, or Shaved Asparagus Salad With Creamy Parmesan Dressing, and invite your friends!

 Grilled Flank Steak With Salsa Verde

 - ¼ cup lemon juice, about 1 ½ lemons